SPP Targets:

 Social and Ethical Procurement:

-At the contract management stage, we regularly follow up through reporting based on desktop research, follow-up meetings, documentation review and audits.
-We also regularly exchange with other public buyers and experts to address the systematic challenges in prioritized supply chains.
+At the contract management stage, we regularly follow up through desktop research, follow-up meetings, documentation reviews, and audits.
+We also collaborate with other public buyers and experts to address systematic challenges in prioritized supply chains.
+Based on risk assessments, our prioritized categories in citywide framework agreements include ICT equipment (mobiles, tablets, and PCs), batteries (for electric vehicles and ICT), food (fruits, vegetables, raw materials), medical equipment (disposable gloves), and textiles (workwear).
+This prioritization entails closer contract follow-up, collaboration with external experts, and the development of criteria to address systematic challenges.

 Labour Crime and Social Dumping:

+More than 7 years have passed since the city adopted and introduced the first version of the "Oslo-model".
 In 2023 the City of Oslo introduced a new and revised Oslo Model.
-Regarding domestic supply chains, the model now compiles more than 22 requirements, and applies in particular to high-risk industries such as construction and cleaning services, but also in other future high risk areas.
+Regarding domestic supply chains, the model now compiles more than 22 requirements.
+It applies in particular to high-risk industries such as construction and cleaning services, but also in other future high-risk areas.

-The changes in the model of 2023 are based on the city’s experience since 2017, and have both added and removed some of the provisions in the new model.
-A new provision is in regard to the contractors professional integrity - if the city has legitimate doubt about the professional integrity of the contractor or any subcontractors, or who the City of Oslo’s real contracting party is, the contractor is obliged, upon request, to provide relevant documentation showing that the contractor/subcontractor has not committed serious errors that may give rise to doubts about professional integrity and/or who is the real contracting party.
+The changes in the model of 2023 are based on the city’s experiences since 2017, and has both added and removed some of the provisions in the new model.
+A new provision is in regard to the contractors professional integrity.
+If the city has legitimate doubt about the professional integrity of the contractor or any subcontractors, or who the City of Oslo’s real contracting party is, the contractor is obliged, upon request, to provide relevant documentation showing that the contractor/subcontractor has not committed serious errors that may give rise to doubts about professional integrity and/or who is the real contracting party.